lupyuen/nuttx-ox64/README.md

     Only Ubuntu x64, macOS and Windows are supported.

     TODO: How to flash BL808 on Arm64 SBCs and Pinebook Pro?
+Sigh.
 See [bflb-iot-tool / bflb-mcu-tool](https://wiki.pine64.org/wiki/Ox64#Alternative:_Open-Source_Flashing)

 1. Download Bouffalo Lab DevCube 1.8.3 from...